Omoze5/Facial-Expression-Detection/README.md

 ### Deployment:

-Here is a link to the webpage depployed via streamlit.[https://facial-expression-detection.streamlit.app/]
+Here is a link to the webpage depployed via streamlit.Facial Expression Detection App[https://facial-expression-detection.streamlit.app/]